-Take care to dress warmly as wind-chill danger is worse at these times.
+Take care to dress warmly as the wind-chill danger is worse at these times.

 Snow and avalanches: Deep snow is common through winter and spring months.
 Snow avalanches are common especially between late August and early November.
 Danger is higher during or directly after snow and rain.
 Avalanche and snow hazard can change rapidly from low to high within a 24 hour period.
 Start zones of avalanche paths often cannot be seen from the track.
 In danger areas, do not walk below other walkers.

 Milford Road: The road journey from Te Anau to Milford Sound is stunning but also very busy so needs good driver care.
 Winter conditions in May to September can mean snow, ice and avalanche risk.
 See Milford Road – tips for drivers.

 Unsealed roads: Many roads used to access areas in Fiordland are unsealed gravel.
 See tips for driving on unsealed roads.